tokiwong/tokiwong.github.io/index.md

 ---
 # Resume
 ## [alvinchenfeiwong@gmail.com](mailto:alvinchenfeiwong@gmail.com) / [LinkedIn](https://www.linkedin.com/in/tokiwong/)
 #### _DevOps Engineer with 10+ years of professional experience across a diverse portfolio of industries and skillsets.
 Cloud Infrastructure experience with AWS and GCP, in Linux and Windows environments.
-Monitoring experience with Datadog, CloudWatch, Prometheus, and Grafana.
-CI/CD experience with Jenkins.
+Monitoring experience with New Relic, Datadog, CloudWatch, Prometheus, and Grafana.
+CI/CD experience with Jenkins and GitHub Actions.
 Orchestration experience with Terraform, Cloudformation, and Ansible.
-Containerization experience with Kubernetes (EKS/kops) and Docker.
-Scripting experience with Bash, Python, and Go._
+Scripting experience with Bash, Python, and Go.
+Currently doing everything Kubernetes-related, focusing on the Istio Service Mesh._

 ## Projects
 ### [helmswitch](https://github.com/tokiwong/helm-switcher)